Bank vault

-A bank vault is a secure space where money, valuables, records, and documents are stored.
-It is intended to protect their contents from theft, unauthorized use, fire, natural disasters, and other threats, much like a safe.
+A bank vault is a secure room used by banks to store and protect valuables, cash, and important documents.
+Modern bank vaults are typically made of reinforced concrete and steel, with complex locking mechanisms and security systems.
+This article covers the design, construction, and security features of bank vaults.

 Unlike safes, vaults are an integral part of the building within which they are built, using armored walls and a tightly fashioned door closed with a complex lock.

 Historically, strongrooms were built in the basements of banks where the ceilings were vaulted, hence the name.
 Modern bank vaults typically contain many safe deposit boxes, as well as places for teller cash drawers and other valuable assets of the bank or its customers.
 They are also common in other buildings where valuables are kept such as post offices, grand hotels, rare book libraries and certain government ministries.